Daniel-KM/Omeka-S-module-Lockout/README.md

 [Lockout] is a module for [Omeka S] that limits the rate of login attempts for each IP (not by auth cookie) in order to avoid brute-force attacks.

-This module is a full rewrite of the plugin [Limit Login Attempts] for WordPress created by Johan Eenfeldt (johanee).

 Description
 -----------